Peru

 Yet, amid these towering giants, the Nazca desert stretches out, a canvas of ancient art with the Panamericana Sur as your viewing gallery, allowing you to ponder the mysteries etched into the very earth.
 In Peru, roads aren't mere pathways but a bridge across time, a blend of tradition, tenacity, and topography.
 So, gear up and let the Peruvian landscapes regale you with tales where every turn holds a new story, a new vista, and an age-old charm

 Curvas de Huanchaca is the name of a series of 24 hairpin turns located on the boundary of Cusco and Apurimac regions, in Peru.
-It’s one of the most hairpinned roads in the world.
+The ideal time to travel is during daylight, and night driving is not advised.
+It’s one of the most hairpinned roads in the world, offering travelers a spectacular and vertigo-inducing drive.

-Abra Anticona is a high mountain pass at an elevation of 4.824m (15,826ft) above the sea level, located on the boundary of Lima and Junin regions of Peru.
-The pass is said to be, incorrectly, the highest paved road in South America.
+Abra Anticona is a high mountain pass at an elevation of 4,824m (15,826ft) above sea level, located on the boundary between the Lima and Junin regions of Peru.
+The pass is incorrectly said to be the highest paved road in South America.

-Artesonraju is a mountain peak located in the Caraz District in the southeastern part of Huaylas Province of the Ancash Region in Peru.
+Artesonraju is a mountain peak located in the Caraz District in the southeastern part of the Huaylas Province, Peru.
 It has been suggested that the peak is the mountain depicted in the live-action Paramount Pictures logo.

-Machu Picchu is a 15th-century Inca site at an elevation of 2.430m (7,970ft) above the sea level, located in the Urubamba Province of Peru.
+Machu Picchu is a 15th-century Inca site at an elevation of 2,430m (7,970ft) above sea level, located in the Urubamba Province of Peru.

 Carretera Chivay-Arequipa is the name of a spectacular curvy mountain road located in the Arequipa region of Peru.